Davis Love III: Professional career

-Love turned professional in 1985, earning his PGA Tour card in the autumn of 1985, on his first attempt.
-He quickly established himself on the PGA Tour, winning his first tour event in 1987 at the MCI Heritage Golf Classic, at Harbour Town Golf Links.
+In 1985, Love turned professional.
+He earned his PGA Tour card late in the season at 1985 PGA Tour Qualifying School.
+It was his first attempt at PGA Tour Qualifying school on his first attempt.
+He quickly established himself on the PGA Tour, winning his first tour event in 1987 at the MCI Heritage Golf Classic at Harbour Town Golf Links.
 He would later win this event four more times, setting a record for the most victories in the tournament.
-Love and Fred Couples won four straight times from 1992 to 1995 for the United States in the World Cup of Golf, a record for this event.